-Kanazawa has excellent bus transportation services that make it super easy to get around the city.
-As well as regular city buses there are special bus services for tourists that cover all the major sightseeing locations.
-Information, advice and free bus maps, are also easy to get, either at the Tourist Information Center inside Kanazawa Station or at the Transportation Information Center which is right outside the station’s East Gate exit.
+Kanazawa has excellent bus transportation services that make it easy to get around the city.
+As well as regular city buses there are special bus services for tourists that cover the major sightseeing locations.
+Information, advice and free bus maps are also easy to get, either at the Tourist Information Center inside Kanazawa Station or at the Transportation Information Center which is right outside the station’s East Gate exit.
 In this article we will look at the best bus services to use when visiting Kanazawa.

 The transport information center at Kanazawa Station